 Although calling an attorney may not be your first thought during this difficult time, you should be aware of the time limits that govern wrongful death claims.
 Pennsylvania law, 42 Pa.
 C.S. § 5524(2), requires estate executors to file wrongful death claims within two years of the date of death.

 If a wrongful death and survival action is not filed within the applicable statute of limitations under state law, those entitled to recover risk losing their opportunity to file suit at all.
 Thus, contacting a capable legal professional in Indiana, PA sooner rather than later could be crucial to getting the financial recovery you deserve from your wrongful death claim.

 Wrongful death lawsuits can be highly emotional.
 By consulting a wrongful death lawyer, you could ensure that you file a claim correctly and abide by the statute of limitations.

 Through wrongful death and survival claims, you may be able to seek compensation for medical expenses for your loved ones before their death, loss of support and guidance as a parent, spouse, or child, as well as funeral and burial expenses, among other costs.
-When you are ready, contact an Western, PA wrongful death lawyer.
+When you are ready, we are here to help–contact one of our attorneys.